-- Einstein: GW are so small that they can be ignored, too hard to detect - Not a surprising idea at the time: - missing technology: lasers, modern electronics, ... - missing observational evidence for astronomical sources of GW (black holes, neutron stars, pulsars, ...) - theory was not yet mature, not immediately clear if GW are observable at all, if they carry energy - Sticky Bead Argument (Feynman, 1957): Beads sliding with friction on a stick would generate heat due to a passing GW, so GW carries energy
+- Einstein: GW are so small that they can be ignored, too hard to detect - Not a surprising idea at the time: - missing technology: lasers, modern electronics, ... - missing observational evidence for astronomical sources of GW (black holes, neutron stars, pulsars, ...) - theory was not yet mature, not immediately clear if GW are observable at all, if they carry energy - First theoretical argument that it was possible by Feynman (1957): Sticky Bead Argument.
+Beads sliding with friction on a stick would generate heat by a passing GW, so GW carries energy